harplife/zettelkasten/engineering/Brain Computer Interface.md

 ### Short-Separation Channels

-Modern fNIR systems often include extra detector very close to the source.
+Modern fNIR systems often include extra detectors very close (5~10 mm) to the source.
+These short channels only measure blood flow changes in the skin and bone; these measurements are subtracted from the deep channels, leaving a clean map of actual brain activity.

 ## Subsystems